umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 ### Chart and statistics view

 For each segment, there will be shown a chart and a set of related statistics.
-The charts also show [platform and cms events](#platform-and-cms-events), making it easy to see how different events impact performance.
+The charts also show [platform and CMS events](#platform-and-cms-events), making it convenient to see how different events impact performance.

 #### Failed request